jobisoft/Provider-4-TbSync/README.md

 # EWS-4-TbSync
 Example implementation of the TbSync interface for an external sync provider extensions.

+### Testing the example implementation

+The [prototype of the EWS-4-TbSync extension](https://github.com/jobisoft/EWS-4-TbSync/releases) needs the latest [beta of TbSync](https://github.com/jobisoft/TbSync/releases).

 ### Steps to hook an external sync provider into TbSync

 1. Provide hook information so it can be registered in TbSync.